 1. How many Members of Parliament sit in the House of Commons?

-2. Name four of the five largest political parties that ran candidates in the recent federal election.
+2. Name the five largest political parties in Canada that ran candidates in the recent federal election.

 3. Which party won the most seats in the election?
 What was this party's share of the popular vote?

+4. Why was this result disappointing for this party?

-4. How many seats did the other four parties win?
-What was each party's share of the popular vote?
-5. Which two party leaders lost their seats?
-Which leader resigned?
-Which leader will continue?
-6. What happened to the popular vote for the three smaller parties?
+5. How many seats did the other four political parties win, and what was each party's share of the popular vote?

+6. Which two leaders lost their seats?
+Which party leader resigned and which leader will continue as party leader?

+7. What happened to the popular vote for the three smaller parties?
 Why did this happen?

-7. Who did Mr. Carney meet with in early May?
-What was the result of this Washington, D.C. meeting?
-8. List at least three other important events or tasks that were on the PM's agenda for May.
+8. Who did the prime minister meet with in early May?
+Where did this meeting occur and what was the result?

+9. List at least three other important events or tasks that were on the PM's agenda for May.

+NATIONAL LIBERALS WIN A ROLLER COASTER ELECTION - CONSERVATIVES MAKE BIG GAINS; SMALLER PARTIES LOSE SUPPORT

 1. What reasons can you suggest to explain why the 2025 federal election is called "a roller coaster election" in this article?

 2. Voter turnout for the federal election was higher than it has been for over 30 years, although only 68.7% of Canadians cast a ballot.
 As you see it, why were Canadians motivated to vote in this election?
 How important do you think it is for all Canadians to vote?
-3. Although Pierre Poilievre did not win in his riding, and his party did not form the government, he considers the 2025 federal election to be a success for the Conservative Party.
-Do you agree or disagree with his point of view?
-Give reasons to support your response.
-4. Would you ever consider a career in politics?
-Why or why not?